Group-Based Clinical Trial Participant Engagement

 A click on the provided link will immediately take the user to the study recruitment page on ProofPilot for that study.
 There are no downloads required.
 No special technical skills.
 The group instructors and organizers are not bothered.

 ProofPilot then walks the participant through a consumer-grade registration process.
 Most Americans, even at low income and education levels have signed up for a music service or ordered from Amazon.
-The ProofPilot registration experience will feel familiar.
+The ProofPilot registration experience feel familiar.

 The next task in many study designs is the informed consent.
 Participants review the consent and accept.
 While they may ask questions of the program administrators, the process remains far more efficient than traditional person by person processes.